-During the FY 2019 financial statement audit, the Bureau had control deficiencies related to its general controls over relevant financial and mixed financial systems either managed by the Bureau or hosted at service organizations.
-The Bureau did not have fully effective access controls and segregation of duties to provide assurance that:
+During the fiscal year 2020 audit, the Bureau had control deficiencies related to its general controls over relevant financial and mixed financial systems either managed by the Bureau or hosted at service organizations.
+The Bureau did not have effective controls to provide assurance that:

 - 1. User access was reviewed for compliance with account management requirements and access to systems was protected against unauthorized modification, loss, or disclosure; - 2.
-Separated user accounts were disabled in a timely manner, and accounts not utilized for over 120 days were disabled; - 3.
-Responsibilities were properly segregated to prevent incompatible activities from occurring; and - 4.
-The design and operating effectiveness of key IT controls implemented for financial and mixed financial systems at service organizations were assessed.
+Separated employees' and contractors' user accounts were disabled in a timely manner, and accounts not utilized for over 120 days were disabled; - 3.
+Deficiencies in the operating effectiveness of key controls performed by service organizations were timely evaluated and mitigated. - 4.
+The complementary user entity controls (CUEC) identified to support the operating effectiveness of controls performed by service organizations were designed and operating effectively.

-COSO principle 11, requires that the Bureau select and develop control activities over technology to support the achievement of objectives and to restrict technology access rights to authorized users commensurate with their job responsibilities and to protect assets from external threats.
+COSO Principle 11, requires that the Bureau select and develop control activities over technology to support the achievement of objectives and to restrict technology access rights to authorized users commensurate with their job responsibilities and to protect assets from external threats.
 In addition, COSO states that "information that is obtained from outsourced service providers that manage business processes on behalf of the entity, and other external parties on whom the entity depends, is subject to the same internal control expectations."

 Collectively, the aforementioned IT control deficiencies increased the risk of unauthorized use, disclosure, disruption, modification, or destruction of information and information systems that could impact the integrity and reliability of information processed in the associated applications, which may lead to misstatements of the financial statements.
-These deficiencies occurred because, the Bureau did not:
+These deficiencies occurred because the Bureau did not:

-- 1. Confirm that the controls were properly designed and operating effectively; - 2.
-Identify relevant risks and implement controls to address such risks; - 3.
-Establish clear responsibilities in its IT plans, policies, and procedures; and - 4.
-Focus sufficient resources to perform controls for financial and mixed financial systems.
+- 1. Identify relevant risks and implement controls to address such risks; - 2.
+Use the appropriate data in designing controls; - 3.
+Focus sufficient resources to design and implement controls for financial and mixed financial systems;